Lego Star Wars: The Complete Saga

 Start Inventory

-Start with these items.
+Start with the specified amount of these items.
+Example: "Bomb: 1"

 Start Inventory from Pool